 10am, but flexible, subject to availability.
 Earliest check-in, 3pm.

-Guests choose from a room-only rate or the (all the way to) Eleven Experience; which includes all meals, a guide and host, daily adventures and necessary kit, return airport transfers from Gunnison or Montrose, local transportation and bike hire.
+Guests get the (all the way to) Eleven Experience, which includes breakfast, lunch and après snacks, a guide and host, a selection of adventures and necessary kit, return airport transfers from Gunnison or Montrose, local transportation and bike hire.

-Annually, the hotel’s winter season runs from 27 November to 15 April, the summer season from 25 May to 15 October.
+Annually, the hotel’s winter season runs from approximately 1 December to 15 April, the summer season from 25 May to 15 October.
 In between the house shutters up for a well-earned rest.

 At the hotel